nottaro/littleroot/content/Physics/ScaVec.md

 # Vectors

 -   Value that require direction and magnitude to be fully described
+-   If they don't give you a direction, say "in the direction the body is travelling"
 -   Displacement (s) in **m**
 -   Velocity (v), in $ms^{-1}$
 -   Acceleration (a), in $ms^{-2}$